RohitMoni/blog.moni.dev/_drafts/thoughts-around-software-versions.md

 What do you care about when it comes to versions?
 I can think of a few from examples of software versioning I've seen in the products and tools I use.
 I've come up with my own short-hand terms for each requirement so I can refer to them easier later on.
 I've also provided examples.

 ### Chronology
-You want to be able to tell when one version is newer or older than another .
+You want to be able to tell when one version is newer or older than another.

 ```
 Ex: Windows 10 is newer than Windows 7